mamoore1440/personal-site/src/content/model/RTH-Part-1.md

 Then we say A and B and C => D. This is exact same as the english sentence we had above.
 The symbol '=>' simply means implies.

 There is another point to take into account.
 We never actually proved that Alice didn't eat the apple.
 Alice could have eaten the apple even if she knew she would die.
 But the vast majority of cases such as this Alice would not eat the apple.
 We can say there is a 99% chance that Alice did not eat the apple and a 1% chance that she did.
 However, even if there is a 1% chance, it still makes sense to conlude that Alice did not eat the apple.
 In academics this would be rejected but in the real world this is accepted.
 When Wall Street is creating profitable trading strategies they don't care if any one assertion is 100% true or not.
 Wall Street generally settles around 70%.
 This is important because when do proofs on the asumptions above they won't be 100% true.
 There will obviously be cases where the facts that asserted or concluded arn't 100% true.
 However, this does not mean that we should throw out the model or any conclusion from the model.
 We simply have to understand that the conclusion could possibly be wrong just like how there was a 1% chance Alice ate the apple.
+Another way to think about this is that next time you eat there is a non-zero chance that the food will enough cyanide in it to kill you.
+Is it logical then to never eat?
+Obviously not, the chance is so small it essentially never matter.
+The same principle applies everything in real life.
+100% proofs, while nice, are niche.
+Life is not lived at that 100%.

 Now that we understand logic let's work with both the assumptions and the model to prove a couple of things about the model.
 Let's start the Human based Proofs.